shaoanlu/fewshot-face-translation-GAN/README.md

 ![](https://github.com/shaoanlu/faceswap-GAN-swap-them-all/raw/master/images/few_shot_face_translation_dis.png)

 The above image illustrates our generator, which is a encoder-decoder based network, at test phase.
 Our swap-them-all approach is basically a GAN conditioned on the latent embeddings extracted from a pre-trained face recognition model.
 [SPADE](https://arxiv.org/abs/1903.07291) and [AdaIN](https://arxiv.org/abs/1905.01723) modules are incorporated in order to inject semantic priors to the networks.

 During training phase, the input face A is heavily blurred and we train the model with resonctruction loss.
-Other objectives that aimed to improve translation performance while keeping semantic consistency, e.g., perceptual loss on rgb output and cosine similarity loss on laten embeddings, are also introduced.
+Other objectives that aimed to improve translation performance while keeping semantic consistency, such as perceptual loss on rgb output and cosine similarity loss on latent embeddings, are also introduced.

 ### Things that didn't work